The Recency Effect

 What is the Recency Effect?

-The recency effect is the tendency to recall and remember information that appears at the end of a sequence or list more easily than items in the middle.
+The recency effect is the tendency people have to recall and remember data that comes at the end of a sequence or list more easily than data in the middle.
 The most recent items or experiences tend to have a stronger impact on people’s memory.
 Designers leverage this quality of users’ memory recall and strategically place important information at the end of a sequence.

 Graph representing the serial position effect.